SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/PyNNOnSpinnakerInstall.md

 As the time of writing Python 3.13 could not be supported.

-We always test using the latest version of our Python dependecies so recommend keeping all python packages up to date.
+We always test using the latest version of our Python dependencies so recommend keeping all python packages up to date.

 # <a name="Installation"></a> Installation
 We recommend using a [virtual environment](https://virtualenv.pypa.io/en/latest/) as that makes is much easier to redo the installation later if things go wrong, and avoids conflicts with other python installations.